aziontech/lib/packages/purge/README.md

-# Azion Edge Purge Client
+# Azion Purge Client

-Azion Edge Purge Client provides a simple interface to interact with the Azion Edge Cache Purge API, allowing you to purge URLs, Cache Keys, and Wildcard expressions from the cache.
+Azion Purge Client provides a simple interface to interact with the Azion Cache Purge API, allowing you to purge URLs, Cache Keys, and Wildcard expressions from the cache.
 This client is configurable and supports both debug mode and environment variable-based configuration.

 ## Table of Contents